karchkha/MelSpec_GPT_VQVAE/README.md

 * `train`: A flag to start the training process.
 The default value is False.
 * `resume`: A checkpoint file to resume training from.
 The default value is None.
 * `workers`: The number of workers to use for data loading.
 The default value is 4.
+* `gpus`: The list of available gpus to be used for training.
+The default value is 0.
+For 3 gpus, argumnet would be --gpus 0 1 2 .
 * `eval`: A flag to evaluate the model.
 The default value is False.
 * `test`: A flag to test the model.
 The default value is False.
 * `logging_frequency`: The number of steps for text logging.